"You want a lawyer who will work hard for you, not give up, and is not afraid to challenge anybody, anywhere on your behalf."

 2. When the local County Attorney’s office began sending threatening letters to individuals accused of DWI to coerce them to pled guilty, I objected.
 I argued to the court that the proper remedy for such threats was dismissal of the case and the case was dismissed.
 When the County Attorney appealed to the State Supreme Court they succeeded in having the decision reversed and set for trial.
 See, State v.
 Chace, 151 N.H 310 (2004).
 I again succeeded in having the case dismissed, this time for good, and the County Attorney’s office was ordered to participate in ethics training.

-5. When the court asked this firm to represent a man charged with negligent homicide for driving under the influence of drugs, or during drug withdrawal, we agreed and challenged, aggressively and with a purpose every piece of evidence, legal theory and witness.
-We challenged the longstanding accepted practice of allowing lab supervisors to testify about other lab personal's work, we argued it denied the accused the opportunity to confront and cross-examin his accusers.
+4. When the court asked this firm to represent a man charged with negligent homicide for driving under the influence of drugs, or during drug withdrawal, we agreed and challenged, aggressively and with a purpose every piece of evidence, legal theory and witness.
+We challenged the longstanding accepted practice of allowing lab supervisors to testify about other lab personal's work, we argued it denied the accused the opportunity to confront and cross-examine his accusers.
 The trial court noted it was accepted practice and rejected our argument.
-We appealled to the State supreme court who again noted it was common and acceptable.
+We appealed to the State supreme court who again noted it was common and acceptable.
 Our appeal was accepted by the Appellate Defenders to take the issue to the United State's Supreme Court.
-In the first time in recent memory, the United State's Supreme Court agreed with our arguments, reversed the State Supreme's ruling, and sent the case back for further hearings and potentially a new trial.
+In the first time in recent memory, the United State's Supreme Court agreed with our arguments, reversed the State Supreme Court ruling, and sent the case back for further hearing.
 It is anticipated this case will alter the way all dwi, drug and forensic cases are prosecuted in this state.

 These are just a few examples of cases being aggressively pursued, with a focus on helping the client obtain the best result possible.